mdtuhinsheikh/mdtuhinsheikh.github.io/_pages/awards.md

 * **Dean's Award-2015**, Faculty of Science, DU, awarded for outstanding performance in B.S.
 (Honors) in Applied Statistics, 2013.

 ## Others
-* **UConn Provost's appreciation letter for excellence in teaching** in Spring 2019, Fall 2019, and Spring 2018.
 * **DU Talent Pool Scholarship**, awarded for the result of B.S.
 (Honors) in Applied Statistics, 2013.
 * **ISRT merit scholarship** for B.S.
 (Honors) results, 2011, 2012, 2013, and 2014.
 * Eastern Bank Limited (EBL) and DU Alumni Association (DUAA), **EBL-DUAA scholarship** for B.S (Honors) 2nd (2012) and 3rd (2013) year results.